TWSummer/Friendr/README.md

 * Adding additional features to search (search by gender, search for keywords on a user's profile)

 * Doing the compatibility calculation as part of the friend search SQL query, eliminating the need to create Ruby objects for each of the `question_answers` and `question_friend_answers` thereby improving search efficiency

+* Links from messages page to the profiles of the people that a user has been messaging